Peggo

 You can find instructions for securely creating a new Ethereum account using a keystore in the Geth Documentation here.

-For convience, an example is provided below.
+For convenience, an example is provided below.

 geth account new --datadir=/home/ec2-user/.peggo/data/